-SIR: In compliance with your verbal request, I submit the following statement in reference to certain Miami Indians of your State, who were, under act of June 12, 1858 (U. S. Stats.
-11, p.
+SIR: In compliance with your verbal request, I submit the following statement in reference to certain Miami Indians of your State who were, under act of June 12, 1858 (U. S. Stats., 11, p.
 332), enrolled with the three hundred and two persons named in the Senate amendment to the treaty of 1854 (U. S. Stats.
 10, p.
 1099).
-After the removal of the larger portion of the Miami Indians of Indiana to their

-After the removal of the larger portion of the Miami Indians of Indiana to their new homes in the West, in 1854, a number belonging to the tribe and who remained in Indiana, including the names of those who had been objected to by the delegations of the tribes from the Indian country and from Indiana who appeared before the Commissioner of Indian Affairs during the summer of 1854, and just before the conclusion of the treaty of that year, as not being of Miami blood and that they were not considered by them to belong to their tribe, and who were consequently omitted from the list agreed upon at the making of the treaty and left unprovided for, called the attention of the Government to their case and insisted upon being restored to their tribal rights.
+After the removal of the larger portion of the Miami Indians of Indiana to their new homes in the west, in 1854, a number belonging to the tribe and who remained in Indiana, including the names of those who had been objected to by the delegations of the tribes from the Indian Country and from Indiana who appeared before the Commissioner of Indian Affairs during the summer of 1854, and just before the conclusion of the treaty of that year, as not being of Miami blood and that they were not considered by them to belong to their tribe, and who were consequently omitted from the list agreed upon at the making of the treaty and left unprovided for, called the attention of the Government to their case and insisted upon being restored to their tribal rights.
 Their claim was laid before Congress in May, 1858, with a full report in reference to the descent of each claimant, showing that they had all proved themselves to be of part Miami blood and recommending the legislation necessary for their relief.
-The result was the act of June 12th of that year, above referred to, section 3 of which reade:
+The result was the act of June 12th of that year, above referred to, section 3 of which reads: